obonaventure/cnp3/book/application/email.rst

 The Simple Mail Transfer Protocol (:term:`SMTP`) defined in :rfc:`5321` is a client-server protocol.
 The SMTP specification distinguishes between five types of processes involved in the delivery of email messages.
 Email messages are composed on a Mail User Agent (MUA).
 The MUA is usually either an email client or a webmail.
 The MUA sends the email message to a Mail Submission Agent (MSA).
 The MSA processes the received email and forwards it to the Mail Transmission Agent (MTA).
 The MTA is responsible for the transmission of the email, directly or via intermediate MTAs to the MTA of the destination domain.
 This destination MTA will then forward the message to the Mail Delivery Agent (MDA) where it will be accessed by the recipient's MUA.
 SMTP is used for the interactions between MUA and MSA [#fsmtpauth]_, MSA-MTA and MTA-MTA.

-.. comment:: Again I know it is a paragraph about SMTP, but SMTP is said a lot in it...

 SMTP is a text-based protocol like many other application-layer protocols on the Internet.
-It uses the byte-stream service and SMTP servers listen on port `21`.
-SMTP clients send commands that are each composed of one line of ASCII text terminated by `CR+LF`.
-SMTP servers reply by sending ASCII lines that contain a three digit numerical error/success code and optional comments.
+It relies on the byte-stream service.
+Servers listen on port `21`.
+Clients send commands that are each composed of one line of ASCII text terminated by `CR+LF`.
+Servers reply by sending ASCII lines that contain a three digit numerical error/success code and optional comments.

 The SMTP protocol, like most text-based protocols, is specified as a :term:`BNF`.
 The full BNF is defined in :rfc:`5321`.
 The main SMTP commands are defined by the BNF rules shown in the figure below.